Top tips for meeting teachers

 You may be nervous about meeting your child’s teacher, but there’s no need to worry.
 Remember that you and the teacher both want the same thing: to help your child to learn and do well at school.
 Teachers are experts in teaching, but you’re the expert on your child.
 Teachers value what you can tell them, as they know it can help them to work better with your child in the classroom.

 Let your child know that you are meeting their teacher.
 Ask them how they are feeling about school and their class – what they like and don’t like, and anything they would like you to talk about with their teacher.
 Let your child know that there is nothing to worry about – you and their teacher just want to help them learn.

 Teachers are busy people and will often have meetings with parents scheduled back-to-back.
 Being on time shows respect for the teacher and other parents, and helps to start the meeting on a positive note.

 Each child is different, and no one knows your child better than you do.
 You know what interests them, what they’re good at, what they struggle with and if there is anything going on in their home life that might affect their learning at school.
 Make a list of the things you think the teacher should know about.
 This could include your child’s interests, talents and needs, any major changes in your family, anything that’s worrying you or your child, and any concerns about the school.

 Have questions ready

 Preparing a list of questions will help you make the most of your time with the teacher.
-Here are some examples of questions that can help you learn more about how your child is going at school:
+For example:

 - What is my child expected to learn this year?